-Emmy Award winning, Spirit Award nominated, Academy Award finalist – writer/ director Todd Robinson — Before working with a cadre of major talent alongside the likes of Ridley Scott, Sydney Pollack, Shakar Kapur, Jan DeBont, Michael Bay and others, Robinson was originally trained as a classical actor.
-Robinson’s considerable work in film and television since that time has spanned the worlds of drama, documentary and live action on both the big screen and the small.
+Writer/Director Todd Robinson — Before working with a cadre of major talent alongside the likes of Ridley Scott, Sydney Pollack, Shakar Kapur, Jan DeBont, Michael Bay and others, Robinson was originally trained as an actor which has informed his considerable work in film and television.
+His efforts span drama, documentary and live action on both the big screen and the small.

-A veteran aviator, Robinson’s feature films often explore the boundaries of the human condition set against the action of large scale theatrical backdrops as is evidenced by his recent cold war submarine thriller Phantom starring Ed Harris, David Duchovny and William Fichtner, which opened in wide release in 2013.
+Robinson’s films often explore the boundaries of the human condition set against the action of large-scale theatrical backdrops as is evidenced by his cold war submarine thriller “Phantom” starring Ed Harris, David Duchovny and William Fichtner, and the Ridley Scott sea faring epic, “White Squall”.

 Known as an actor’s director, Robinson’s recent film is “The Last Full Measure” about Medal of Honor recipient AFC William Hart Pitsenbarger.
 This film stars Sebastain Stan, Allison Sudol, Jeremy Irvine, Christopher Plummer, Samuel L. Jackson, William Hurt, Ed Harris, Peter Fonda, John Savage, Amy Madigan, Diane Ladd, Bradly Whitford, Linus Roache, Ser Darius Blain, James Jagger, Cody Walker, Zack Roerig and LisaGay Hamilton.

 Robinson wrote and directed the feature film noir thriller “Lonely Hearts” starring John Travolta, James Gandolfini, Salma Hayek, Jared Leto and Laura Dern in which Travolta plays his grandfather, Elmer (Buster) Robinson, one of the real-life homicide detectives on the case.